 They disagreed with each other.
 Often sharply.
 That turned out to be the most useful part.

-This guide is built from those seven survey responses and interviews, including my own.
+This guide is built from those eight survey responses and interviews, including my own.
 The names used throughout are pseudonyms.
 The practitioners’ identities have been hidden to protect their privacy and at the request of their employers.
 The sample is small and curated; I will not pretend otherwise.

 The practitioners disagree on how much to trust LLM output, when newcomers should start using the tools, and what the profession will look like in ten years.
 I am not going to resolve those disagreements for you.
 What I can give you is the questions that came up when experienced people talked honestly about what is changing.
 If you carry those questions into your own work, you will be better equipped than most.